Anoushka193/DevSoc_NN/README.md

  3. second hidden layer - tanh activation function
  4. output layer - softmax activation function

+The weights and biases were initially randomly assigned a value between -0.5 and +0.5.
 The entire model is contained within a single .py file, called devsoc_nn.py.